pivot-access-ltd/bma-offline-docs/src/creating-a-custom-ubuntu-image.md

-# Introduction

-rad-begin /deb/2.9/cli
 MAAS supports deploying custom DD or TGZ images.
 Canonical provides both [lp:maas-image-builder](https://launchpad.net/maas-image-builder) and [gh:canonical/packer-maas](https://github.com/canonical/packer-maas) to support creating custom images however these tools do not currently support Ubuntu.
-Instead Canonical suggests customising Ubuntu using [cloud-init user_data](https://discourse.maas.io/t/customizing-maas-deployments-with-cloud-init/165) or [Curtin preseed data](/t/custom-machine-setup/2596). rad-end

-rad-begin /deb/2.9/ui
-MAAS supports deploying custom DD or TGZ images.
-Canonical provides both [lp:maas-image-builder](https://launchpad.net/maas-image-builder) and [gh:canonical/packer-maas](https://github.com/canonical/packer-maas) to support creating custom images however these tools do not currently support Ubuntu.
-Instead Canonical suggests customising Ubuntu using [cloud-init user_data](https://discourse.maas.io/t/customizing-maas-deployments-with-cloud-init/165) or [Curtin preseed data](/t/custom-machine-setup/2597). rad-end

-rad-begin /deb/3.0/cli
-MAAS supports deploying custom DD or TGZ images.
-Canonical provides both [lp:maas-image-builder](https://launchpad.net/maas-image-builder) and [gh:canonical/packer-maas](https://github.com/canonical/packer-maas) to support creating custom images however these tools do not currently support Ubuntu.
-Instead Canonical suggests customising Ubuntu using [cloud-init user_data](https://discourse.maas.io/t/customizing-maas-deployments-with-cloud-init/165) or [Curtin preseed data](/t/custom-machine-setup/3911). rad-end

-rad-begin /deb/3.0/ui
-MAAS supports deploying custom DD or TGZ images.
-Canonical provides both [lp:maas-image-builder](https://launchpad.net/maas-image-builder) and [gh:canonical/packer-maas](https://github.com/canonical/packer-maas) to support creating custom images however these tools do not currently support Ubuntu.
-Instead Canonical suggests customising Ubuntu using [cloud-init user_data](https://discourse.maas.io/t/customizing-maas-deployments-with-cloud-init/165) or [Curtin preseed data](/t/custom-machine-setup/3912). rad-end

-rad-begin /snap/2.9/cli
-MAAS supports deploying custom DD or TGZ images.
-Canonical provides both [lp:maas-image-builder](https://launchpad.net/maas-image-builder) and [gh:canonical/packer-maas](https://github.com/canonical/packer-maas) to support creating custom images however these tools do not currently support Ubuntu.
-Instead Canonical suggests customising Ubuntu using [cloud-init user_data](https://discourse.maas.io/t/customizing-maas-deployments-with-cloud-init/165) or [Curtin preseed data](/t/custom-machine-setup/2590). rad-end

-rad-begin /snap/2.9/ui
-MAAS supports deploying custom DD or TGZ images.
-Canonical provides both [lp:maas-image-builder](https://launchpad.net/maas-image-builder) and [gh:canonical/packer-maas](https://github.com/canonical/packer-maas) to support creating custom images however these tools do not currently support Ubuntu.
-Instead Canonical suggests customising Ubuntu using [cloud-init user_data](https://discourse.maas.io/t/customizing-maas-deployments-with-cloud-init/165) or [Curtin preseed data](/t/custom-machine-setup/2591). rad-end

-rad-begin /snap/3.0/cli
-MAAS supports deploying custom DD or TGZ images.
-Canonical provides both [lp:maas-image-builder](https://launchpad.net/maas-image-builder) and [gh:canonical/packer-maas](https://github.com/canonical/packer-maas) to support creating custom images however these tools do not currently support Ubuntu.
-Instead Canonical suggests customising Ubuntu using [cloud-init user_data](https://discourse.maas.io/t/customizing-maas-deployments-with-cloud-init/165) or [Curtin preseed data](/t/custom-machine-setup/3911). rad-end

-rad-begin /snap/3.0/ui
-MAAS supports deploying custom DD or TGZ images.
-Canonical provides both [lp:maas-image-builder](https://launchpad.net/maas-image-builder) and [gh:canonical/packer-maas](https://github.com/canonical/packer-maas) to support creating custom images however these tools do not currently support Ubuntu.
-Instead Canonical suggests customising Ubuntu using [cloud-init user_data](https://discourse.maas.io/t/customizing-maas-deployments-with-cloud-init/165) or [Curtin preseed data](/t/custom-machine-setup/3912). rad-end
+Instead Canonical suggests customising Ubuntu using [cloud-init user_data](https://discourse.maas.io/t/customizing-maas-deployments-with-cloud-init/165) or [Curtin preseed data](/t/custom-machine-setup/nnnn).

 # Why customised Ubuntu deployments aren't supported
 When the [MAAS stream](https://images.maas.io/ephemeral-v3/stable/) is generated by [lp:maas-images](https://launchpad.net/maas-images) it starts by downloading the base SquashFS rootfs from cloud-images.ubuntu.com that is used for all clouds.
 The SquashFS does not contain a kernel so [lp:maas-images](https://launchpad.net/maas-images) mounts the SquashFS with an overlay and chroots in.
 It then  installs a kernel and extra initramfs scripts from the cloud-initramfs-rooturl and cloud-initramfs-copymods packages to allow network booting.
 Once everything is installed the kernel and newly generated initramfs are pulled out of the overlay and everything is unmounted. [lp:maas-images](https://launchpad.net/maas-images) provides the unmodified SquashFS, installed kernel, and generated initramfs as separate files on images.maas.io.